The Modern Buyer's Journey

 - Map the buyer’s journey to your customer personas to understand the path your customers take to convert to your brand.

-- Use the information to identify the types of topics, keywords and content customers want to see, and create the material needed to guide them along the journey.
+- Use the information to identify the types of topics, keywords and content marketing customers want to see, and create the material needed to guide them along the buyer's journey.

 The buyer’s journey offers valuable insight about how customers respond to brands and how companies can encourage people to move towards their purchase.
 Understanding how the journey influences buyer behavior can help you channel your efforts more effectively.